Air taxi startup Lilium expands production as prototype exceeds 100 km/h

 That puts it a step behind Volocopter, which said recently it would form a partnership with Zhejiang Geely Holding Group to bring its air taxis to China.

-Volocopter, backed by carmaker Daimler, also sees Singapore as a hub for its electric helicopters, this week showcasing a prototype “vertiport” in the island state.
+Volocopter, backed by carmaker Daimler DAIGn.DE, also sees Singapore as a hub for its electric helicopters, this week showcasing a prototype “vertiport” in the island state.
 It says air taxi operations are two to five years away.